-These exercises are all about keeping muscles firing and working properly as you recover from injury, particularly the hip muscles.
+These activation exercises are all about keeping muscles firing and working properly as you recover from injury, particularly the hip muscles.
 If you have to rest for a period of time then they can ‘go to sleep’ and lose strength, leading to a slower recovery, or poor performance later on.

 Clam in flexion

 - Lie on your side with your knees bent and slightly forwards so your hips are in flexion

-Clam in extension
+Clam in extension activation exercise

-Quarter squats against wall
+Quarter squats against the wall

-Single leg turn outs
+Single leg turnouts

-- Whilst maintaining your balance turn the knee out and in to work your hip muscles whilst maintaining control and balance.
+- Whilst maintaining your balance turn the knee out and in to work your hip muscles whilst maintaining control and balance

 VMO with hamstring push

-- This is progressed by making the movements more dynamic, performing it faster and on your toes.
+- This is progressed by making the movements more dynamic, performing this faster and on your toes